 New study suggests use of tretinoin for improvement of acne caused scars with either tretinoin or estriol.
 In iontophoresis an ionizable drug is injected into the skin using an electrical discharge without use of a needle.

 High potency serums have been bioengineered for collagen remodeling within dermis layer, stimulation of skin’s natural healing mechanisms and skin resurfacing.
-Enriched with many anti aging elements, the serum for acne scars treatment alters skin tone and texture dramatically while enforce dermal repair.
+Enriched with many anti aging elements, the serum for getting rid of acne scars alters skin tone and texture dramatically while enforce dermal repair.

 Reactivation of growth factors such as epidermal growth factor, by Tripeptide-5 has been addressed by international journal of cosmetic science.
 This new molecule may help more uniform alignment of collagen and other connective tissue’s fibers, which in turn help reorganization of collagen fibers that has been disrupted during scar formation.
 One of these growth factors affected by Tripeptide-5 is TGF-beta, transforming growth factor, which play a significant role in tissue regeneration, dermal repair and cell proliferation.